mrolims/pynamicalsys/docs/source/dds_manifolds.rst

     Eigenvectors: [[0.38729833+0.5j 0.38729833-0.5j]
     [0.77459667+0.j  0.77459667+0.j ]]

 Once we have the stability information, we can compute the stable and unstable manifolds of the hyperbolic fixed point, i.e., the saddle point at :math:`(0, 0)`.
-We use the :py:meth:`manifold <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.manifold>` method.
+We use the :py:meth:`manifold <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.manifold>` method.

 .. code-block:: python